 Pleistocene Park is an experiment conducted in the far north of Siberia; its main goal is to revive the extinct steppe ecosystem in the Arctic.
 To know more about Pleistocene Park, read the article:

 Temperatures in the Arctic continue to warm more than twice as fast as the rest of the world.
 With Arctic permafrost thawing too quickly, scientists in Siberia are considering drastic measures.
-To know how Siberia's Pleistocene Park is Bringing back pieces of the Ice Age to combat climate change, read the article:

 We, at OpenGrowth, are continually looking for trending startups in the ecosystem.
 This was a blog on Pleistocene Park.
 If you want to know any further information about the startup ecosystem or have any mind-boggling ideas, do refer to the other blogs at OpenGrowth.
 If you have any suggestions, do let us know in the comment section below.